nanees15/SWE/README.md

      * pre-condition : the trip must end first
      * post-condition: the new rate of the user will be calculated .
      * output : update the rating of the user .
+---
+* show profile info :
+     * action : enable the user to show the profile info of others  .
+     * inputs : id or name of the user .
+     * source: database .
+     * pre-condition : both the user viewing and the user being viewed must have an account on the platform .
+     * post-condition:  more data will get fetched from the user table in the database .
+     * output : the user profile will be showed to the viewer .
+ * select multi destination :
+     * action : enable the user to add multiple stops in his trip .
+     * inputs : multiple locations from the map.
+     * source: user .
+     * pre-condition : the user must have an account and logged in succesfully and in the process of booking a trip .
+     * post-condition:  the trip specifications will get updated and the driver will get notified with the changes.
+     * output : multiple stops will be shown in the trip map .
 ***

 ## C. Non-functional Requirements: